jailideaid/WormGPT-V2.0/README.md

 When first running the program, it will ask for your OpenRouter API key.

-You can create an account on the openrouter.ai page and create a key.
+You can create an account on the https://openrouter.ai page and create a key.

 The key is stored locally at: